statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 ### Support proofs

-Support proofs consist of just enough information for the chain to verify that a state has been supported.
+A support proof is any bundle of information sufficient for the chain to verify that a given channel state is legitimate.
 They usually consist of [`FixedPart`](#states), plus a singular [`SignedVariablePart`](#signedvariableparts) named `candidate`, plus an array of [`SignedVariableParts`](#signedvariableparts) named `proof`.

+The trivial support proof is a state with `IsFinal: true` signed by every participant.
+For an intuition around more complicated support proofs, see [Putting the 'state' in state channels](https://blog.statechannels.org/putting-the-state-in-state-channels/).

 ### `RecoveredVariableParts`

 The adjudicator smart contract will recover the signer from each signature on a `SignedVariablePart`, and convert the resulting list into a `signedBy` bitmask indicating which participant has signed that particular state.
-The bitfield is bundled with the `VariablePart` into a `RecoveredVariablePaet`:
+The bitfield is bundled with the `VariablePart` into a `RecoveredVariablePart`:

 === "Solidity"